pathtofile/Sealighter/docs/CONFIGURATION.md

 User Providers have the following options, all are optional except for `trace_name` and `provider_name`:

 ### trace_name
-Unique Name to give this provider, that will apear in the reported events.
+Unique Name to give this provider, that will appear in the reported events.
 If running multiple `user_traces` that use the same provider, this will tell you which set of filters the event hit on.